tazama-lf/docs/Guides/dev-set-up-environment.md

 ![Rule Executer](https://github.com/tazama-lf/docs/raw/dev/images/tazama-rule-executer.png)

 The rule modules run inside the `Rule Executer` wrapper function, which is itself configured to contain a specific rule module.
-While we can work on the rule module separately, if we wanted to run, for example rule `Rule 901`, we need to run the a `Rule Executer` that is set up to contain it.
+While we can work on the rule module separately, if we wanted to run, for example rule `Rule 901`, we need to run a `Rule Executer` that is set up to contain it.

 #### 4.2.1 Setting up the rule module